nlxdodge/nlxdodge/README.md

 ### Currently Working On 🚀

-- Learning Japanese 🔰
+- Learning Japanese and German 🇯🇵 🇩🇪
-- Learning Rust ⚙
+- Learning Rust 🦀
-- Getting better with Java 17+ (And getting OCP certified) ☕
+- Getting better with Java 21+ (And getting OCP certified) ☕